 Everything you need to know about using Flapslog — from creating your account to exporting your logbook for an airline interview.

 Go to flapslog.com and click "New pilot?
 Create your free account →" on the login page.
-Fill in your full legal name, email address, username, password, FAA Certificate number, and certificate type.
-Your FAA Certificate number is required — it is the number printed on your FAA pilot certificate (6-10 alphanumeric characters).
+Fill in your full legal name, email address, username, password, and certificate type.
+Your FAA Certificate number is optional at signup — add it later from Settings if you don't have it handy right now.

 After logging in, go to Settings (gear icon on desktop, Settings tab on mobile).
 Enter your default aircraft make/model and tail number if you fly the same plane regularly.
 These will pre-fill every new flight entry automatically.